-Since 2000 Peter has been the Restaurant Manager at the prestigious Babylon Restaurant, at The Kensington Roof Gardens in London.
-During this period he has worked directly for Virgin Group Chief, Sir Richard Branson.
+In 2006 Peter became the Restaurant Manager at the prestigious Babylon Restaurant, at The Kensington Roof Gardens in London.
+During this period he worked directly for Virgin Group Chief, Sir Richard Branson.
 In 2009 Peter won the highly coveted UK Restaurant Manager of the Year Award and a prestigious Catey Award for Manager of the Year in 2014.What Peter has achieved illustrates how hard work, humility and perseverance eventually reward those who make the effort.

 Peter has jumped through some extraordinary hoops on his way to his present day success.
 In the beginning Peter describes himself as a dyslexic lad from a council estate in Liverpool.